XueDx/cuda-dnn/README.md

 * Initialize ![equation](http://latex.codecogs.com/png.latex?%24%24%20%5Cboldsymbol%7B%5Ctheta%7D%20%24%24) using a normal distribution.

+To train the network, in each iteration we do:

-* To compute the gradient:
+* Compute the gradient:

 ![equation](http://latex.codecogs.com/png.latex?%24%24%20%5Cmathbf%7BM%7D%20%3A%3D%20%5Cboldsymbol%7B%5Ctheta%7D%20%5Ccdot%20%5Cmathbf%7BX%7D%20%24%24)